everymind/everymind.github.io/_projects/ComparativeNeuroscience-Brighton/01-intro.md

   2. remembering information that seems relevant, and
   3. playing with the problem in your head in order to find a solution.

-If thinking is a process, then _intelligence_ can be described as a combination of a person's "power" for thinking, plus learning and experience, which provide knowledge of how to use one's "power" and access to useful information.
+If thinking is a process, then _intelligence_ can be described as a combination of several things.
+One of them is a person's "power" for thinking, or how well they can use the thinking process described above.
+The others are learning and experience, which provide knowledge of how to use one's thinking power and access to useful information.
 This means that if you are facing a new kind of problem, finding a solution depends on your ability to create new representations in your head.
-As you gain learning and experience, finding solutions effectively depends on recognising patterns between past solutions and the current problem.
+As you learn and gain experience, finding solutions effectively depends on recognising patterns between past solutions and the current problem.

 While this viewpoint makes _intelligence_ harder to summarise with numbers, it does a better job of explaining the differences in the ways that humans think.